ThomasSanson/the-devsecops-plugin/CONTRIBUTING.md

 If you have questions or need help contributing:

 1. 📖 Check the existing documentation in the `docs/` folder
-2. 💬 [Create an issue](https://gitlab.com/digital-commons/devsecops/tools/the-devsecops-plugin/-/issues) describing your problem or question
+2. 💬 [Create an issue](https://gitlab.com/digital-commons/devsecops/the-devsecops-toolbox/-/issues) describing your problem or question

 ## 👊 Continuous Improvement

 We value continuous improvement and feedback.
-If you have suggestions for making the DevSecOps Plugin better, please share them through issues or merge requests.
+If you have suggestions for making the DevSecOps Toolbox better, please share them through issues or merge requests.

 ## 📖 Additional Resources